DOFLinx/docs/docs/parameters/11_The_Parameters.md

 If set in the `DOFLinx.INI` file buttons must be defined before they can be used.
 So you must set LINK_P1= and LINK_CN= before using the above sample command.

+## `BUTTONS_LIT_DELETED=NNNNN[,NNNNN]`

+An optional list of buttons to remove from the current list help by DOFLinx that will be lit on game start.
+Usually used in conjunction with BUTTONS_LIT_ADDED with emulators like MAME to adjust the list of buttons used for a specific game.
+For example Galaga only uses B1 and B2 where as Street Fighter uses B1 - B6.

 ## `CLOSE_DEVICES_BETWEN_ACTIVE=[0|1]`